jrroosevelt/VS2PCG/Card clarifications M-R.md

 *Set: H.A.M.M.E.R.*

 **I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
 However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ^(Source: Rule insert)

+# MJF
+^CardNumber: ^AEW-040, ^AEW-041

+*Set: AEW*

+Once MJF uses **Dynamite Diamond Ring** and/or **...And You Know It!**, its effect lasts for the rest of the game, even if an effect causes MJF to lose his powers.

+**...And You Know It!**'s effect works like this: When MJF attacks, check the defender's ATK.
+Then MJF gainst ATK until his ATK is 1 higher than the defender's ATK.
+However, if later in the combat the defender gains or loses ATK that will not change MJF's ATK.
+(In other words, **...And You Know It!** happens right away when MJF attacks but then doesn't do anything else during the combat.)

+**Note:** If MJF's ATK is already higher than the defender's ATK, **...And You Know It!** won't do anything.

+^(Source: Rule insert)